exasol/metabase-driver/doc/user_guide/user_guide.md

 ### Week Aggregation may Return Wrong Results

-When the Exasol database is configured to use a non-default value for parameter `NLS_FIRST_DAY_OF_WEEK`, week aggregations may return wrong results.
+By default Exasol database assumes weeks to start on Sunday.
+When users set Exasol configuration parameter `NLS_FIRST_DAY_OF_WEEK` to a value other than 7 then Metabase week aggregations (break-outs / group-by) may return wrong results.

-You can check the current value by executing
+You can check the currently configured value by executing

 ```sql
 SELECT * FROM EXA_PARAMETERS WHERE PARAMETER_NAME = 'NLS_FIRST_DAY_OF_WEEK';
 ```

-If this returns a value different from the default 7 (= Sunday), you can restore it by running
+If this returns a value different from the default 7 (= Sunday), you can change configuration by running

 ```sql
 ALTER SYSTEM SET NLS_FIRST_DAY_OF_WEEK = 7;